JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

 - Waveform (e.g. VCD) output for native sim, not just console text.
-- A shared valid/ready (AXI-Stream-like) handshaking testbench harness, so designs like this one don't each hand-roll their own streaming generators and checkers.
+- A shared valid/ready (AXI-Stream-like) handshaking testbench harness, so designs like this one don't each hand-roll their own streaming generators and checkers — including a reusable scoreboard abstraction, rather than each testbench's own ad hoc dict-of-expected-packets, as here.
+- Integrate mainstream design verification methodology: UVM, UVVM, formal techniques, etc
+  - A real declarative functional-coverage model driving constrained-random stimulus.
 - Finer-grained control over how deep into a design's hierarchy native vs. VHDL sim comparisons can reach.
-- Integrate mainstream design verification methodology: UVM, UVVM, formal techniques, etc
 - Add LLM MCP or skills to further facilitate testbench generation, execution, and post-processing of sim outcomes.

-- Reach out if you have ideas or otherwise want to contribute!
+Reach out if you have ideas or otherwise want to contribute!

 Thanks for your time!